jthibault03/tp/docs/UserGuide.md

 ### Reviewing Trips

-To review a trip with a scale of 1-10 'score' and your open-ended 'reflection', use the review command.
+To review a main trip with a scale of 1-10 'score' and your open-ended 'reflection', use the review command.

 ```bash
 review Trip1 /s 10 /r Trip1 was fantastic, I made 3 new friends.